 Individuals eligible for family visas could face even more significant consequences if they wait for new immigration laws.
 For instance, if the current bill passes, the sibling visa category (for U.S. citizens looking to bring their brother or sister to the U.S.) will be eliminated.
 Waiting too long could mean losing immigration opportunities that currently exist for you and your family.

 Overall, these next couple months are a great time to apply.
 In addition to the reasons noted above, immigration lawyers and non-profit legal centers are relatively less busy today than they were six months ago or will be a few months from now if immigration reform passes.
-That means better client service and likely no wait time to get started on your case.
+That means better more responsive service, better client experiences, and likely no wait time to get started on your case.
 Most immigration lawyers will even start your application for a fraction of the total payment and will offer generous payment plans for the balance of your legal fees.
-Any questions?
-Let us know!

 Content in this publication is not intended as legal advice, nor should it be relied on as such.
 For additional information on the issues discussed, consult a Bridge-affiliated partner attorney or another qualified legal professional.